Pay contractors or hire employees? – A cost breakdown

 Of course, this is understandable.
 Many employers are instantly put off when they see quotes of a few hundred pounds per day.
 So they reject the idea without any further investigation.

 But diving into the numbers reveals some interesting insights.
-In many instances, the actual cost of a permanent member of staff can be higher to your organisation than brining in a contractor.
+In many instances, the actual cost of a permanent member of staff can be higher to your organisation than bringing in a contractor.
 Indeed, the UK contract market is booming with new contract recruitment agencies opening up every week.

 Typical Day Rate: £450 (inc. agency fees)